 Motivation is of great importance in the teaching-learning of a foreign language.
-Language is learnt quickly if the students are interested in it.
-That is why a language teacher makes use of different types of aids in his class.
-He also applies interesting methods like activity method, play way method, etc. In this way, learners are able to learn things better and they are able to retain these things in their minds for a long time.
+Language is learnt quickly if the students are made interested in it.
+That is why, the language teacher makes use of different types of aids in his class.
+He also applies interesting methods like activity method, playway method etc. In this way, the learners are able to learn things better and they can retain these things in their minds for a long time.

 The general poor standard of students in English is due to the lack of interest.
-Many students learn English half-heartedly.
+Many students learn English half heartedly.
 They consider it a necessary evil.
-The teachers themselves are seen criticizing English in their class rooms.
-A teacher who cannot make his teaching interesting should quit the teaching profession.
-He should be able to deal with situations in such a way that the learners should become interested both in the teacher and the subject matter.
+The teachers themselves are seen criticising English in their class rooms.
+The teacher who cannot make his teaching interesting, should better quit the teaching profession.
+He should be able to deal with the situations in such a way that the learners should become interested both in the teacher and the subject matter.

-Natural Way of Teaching-Learning
+3.3.
+Natural Way of Teaching-Learning.

-Every language should be taught in a natural way.
-Thus, listening and speaking should precede reading and writing.
+Every language should be taught in the natural way.
+Thus listening and speaking should precede reading and writing.
 The teacher should lay more emphasis on the first two aspects i.e. listening and speaking.
-Then, learners will automatically be good at reading and writing of the language.
-Some people are of the opinion that listening to some other language, unless mother tongue is fully learnt, is dangerous.
-But, it is not true.
-Jesperson suggests, 'The very first lesson in a foreign language ought to be devoted to initiating the pupil into the world of the sounds.'
+Then the learners will automatically be good at reading and writing of the language 'Some people are of the opinion that listening to some other language, unless mother tongue is fully learnt, is dangerous.
+But it is not true.
+"Jesperson suggests, "The very first lesson in a foreign language ought to be devoted to initiating the pupil into the world of the sounds."

-Language to Be Learnt In Context and Situation
+3.4.
+Language to be Learnt in Context and Situation.

-Language is taught so that the learners are able to make use of it in their day to day life situations.
-The fundamental language items are vocabulary, structures and grammar.
-Vocabulary items should be taught with the help of structures.
-New structures should be taught with the help of old vocabulary already known.
+Language is taught so that the learners are able to make use of it, in their day to day life situations.
+The fundamental language items are vocabulary, structures, and grammar.
+Vocabulary items should be taught with the help of old vocabulary already known.
 The different sentence patterns should be taught by creating meaningful situations.
-In this regard, Eugene A. Nida says, 'Language learning means plunging head long into a series of completely different experiences.
-It means exposing oneself to situations where the use of language is required.'
-So, it is very essential that vocabulary items should be learnt in the context of a paragraph.
+In this regard Eugene A. Nida says, "Language learning means plunging head long into a series of completely different experiences.
+It means exposing oneself to situations where the use of language is required."
+So it is very essential that vocabulary items should be learnt in the context of a paragraph.
 All this should be allowed to happen in meaningful life situations.
 Grammar aspect should be dealt with side by side.
-Only then, teaching-learning will be more effective and meaningful.
+Only then teaching-learning will be more effective and meaningful.

-Adoption of Multiple Line of Approach
+3.4.
+Adoption of Multiple line of Approach;

 In the teaching of a foreign language, the multiple line of approach is of unique importance.
-It should be followed as it helps the learners and teachers in many ways.
-Suppose a class of students is taught about an essay on postman.
+It should be followed as it helps the learners and the teacher in many ways.
+Suppose some class of students is taught the essay on the postman.
 The students are given oral practice and writing practice on this topic.
-The students undertake spelling practice by taking up words from the same topic.
-For translation exercise, sentences are taken up from the essay itself.
-For teaching some grammatical items, the contents of the above essay are used.

-Thus, our approach to language is many sided.
+Spelling practice is also given by taking up words from the same topic.
+For translation exercise sentences are taken up from the essay itself.
+For teaching some grammatical items the contents of the above essay am used.
+Thus our approach to language is many sided.
 By co-relating the different aspects of the language, the teacher can make his teaching of the language easy, interesting and useful for the learners.